joshuaeckroth/cse230-website/quiz/quiz-7-sample.markdown

 layout: commentable
 ---

-Quiz 7 is on Wednesday, May 25.
-It is the last quiz.

 You will be asked to draw an object-oriented diagram, like the ones we have seen in class and have appeared in the lecture notes on this website.
 The diagram should represent a good object-oriented structure that could be used to